San Diego Convention Center

-Artur B. Chmielewski, US Rosetta Project manager, NASA JPL (USA)
+Artur B. Chmielewski, US Rosetta Project Manager, NASA JPL (United States)

 Biography: Artur B. Chmielewski is the US Rosetta Project Manager.
 He has managed several flight projects at JPL: the Space Technology 8 mission, Mars Telecommunication Orbiter Rendezvous Experiment, Space Technology 6 mission, Gossamer Program, Inflatable Antenna Flight Experiment and the Cryocooler Flight Experiment.
 He was also a Project Element Manager on Deep Space 1 mission and a power system engineer for Galileo, Ulysses and Cassini spacecraft.
 He was responsible for development of 9 space instruments and several new technology devices.
 He also managed a flagship pre-project - space radio astronomy mission ARISE.
 In the two years at NASA Headquarters he managed the space experiments program In-STEP.
 He has degrees in mechanical engineering and computer science from University of Michigan and USC.